NMReDATAInitiative/NMReDATAInitiative.github.io/partners.md

 ![mestrelab logo](mestrelab_med.jpeg)

 Mestrelab Research SL is a Spanish company specialized in the development of state of the art software applications for handling of analytical chemistry data (NMR, LC/GC/MS).
 Mestrelab Research SL develops and commercializes Mnova, a World leading integrated software package for processing and advanced analysis of NMR and LC/GC/MS data with multivendor support, Phys Chem predictions and an extensive Worldwide user base.
-The company’s mission is to develop software solutions which become the universal processing and analysis interface between analytical instrumentation and chemists. <strong>Mestrelab will explore best ways to generate the NMReDATA format in future versions of Mnova</strong>.
+The company's mission is to develop software solutions which become the universal processing and analysis interface between analytical instrumentation and chemists. <strong>Mestrelab will explore best ways to generate the NMReDATA format in future versions of Mnova</strong>.

 ### <strong>Bruker</strong>

 ![bruker logo](bruker_med.jpeg)

-Bruker’s CMC-se software will generate .sdf including <strong>NMReDATA by the end of 2017</strong>.
+Bruker's CMC-se software will generate .sdf including <strong>NMReDATA by the end of 2017</strong>.

 ## <strong>Academic institutions</strong>